Personal tools

 Another well-known quantum algorithm is Grover's algorithm, which is used to search an unstructured database or unordered list.
 Grover's algorithm is considered one of the most important quantum algorithms after Shor's algorithm.

-Here are some other quantum algorithms:
+Here are some quantum algorithms:

 • Variational Quantum Eigensolver (VQE): A hybrid quantum-classical algorithm that calculates the ground state energy of a molecule's Hamiltonian.